 Prostate cancer, affecting a gland below a man’s bladder, is most common among older men, though other risk factors include family history and race.
 Symptoms include urination problems and lower back pain.
 The cancer can be diagnosed by a rectal exam and prostate-specific antigen (PSA) blood test.
 Treatments include watchful waiting, surgery, radiation, hormone therapy, and chemotherapy.
+For financial assistance with managing your condition, see our page on Free & Discounted Services.

 These sites allow patients to discuss their experiences with illnesses, treatments, and other health matters.
 Any information or opinions posted are those of the forum users themselves and are not a substitute for professional medical advice.